uber/cadence/docs/design/graceful-domain-failover/3051-graceful-domain-failover.md

 ### Domain

 A new state "Pending_Active "introduced when domain moves from Passive to Active.
+When domain is in Pending_Active, no task will be processed as active.

 ![Domain state transition](3051-state-transition.png)

 Active to Passive: This happens when a domain failover from ‘active’ to ‘passive’ in the cluster.